 Boat insurance is a type of coverage specifically designed for the value and dangers of a boat and boating activities.
 Depending on the policy you have, boat insurance can protect your boat from several types of damage, and your financial liability in case you cause a boating accident.

 With a boat insurance policy, you pay premiums periodically (usually monthly, yearly, or quarterly) to your provider in exchange for the protection you agreed upon in your plan.
-Then, in case you do experience a boat-related loss, you can file a claim with your insurer to cover or recoup the costs.
+Then, in case you do experience a boat-related loss, such as hurricane damage or theft, you can file a claim with your insurer to cover or recoup the costs.

 Boat insurance also has a deductible.
 When you file a claim, you must pay your deductible before the insurance company steps in to cover the rest of the cost.
 Common boat insurance deductibles are $250, $500, $1,000, $2,500 and $5,000.